waikato-datamining/mmdetection/2019-11-30/base/README.md

     --prediction_in /path_to/test_imgs/ --prediction_out /path_to/test_results/ \
     --labels /path_to/your_data/labels.txt --score 0 --num_imgs 3 --output_inference_time
   ```
   Run with -h for all available options.

+  `--labels` is a text file with a comma-separated list of labels (excluding the background)

   You may also need to specify the following options: